raw-labs/squirro-sales/sales-enablement-guide.md

 ## 4. Important Integration Notes

 ### Policy Enforcement & Security Features
-While MXCP supports advanced security features (OAuth, RBAC, policy enforcement, dynamic masking), these require Squirro to pass authenticated user tokens to MXCP. **This integration is not yet implemented.**
+While MXCP supports advanced security features (OAuth, RBAC, policy enforcement, dynamic masking), these require Squirro Chat support. **This support is not yet implemented (as of Aug 2025).**

 **Current Status:**
 - MXCP has full capability for user-based policies and data filtering
-- Squirro needs to be updated to pass user context/roles in API calls to MXCP
+- Squirro Chat needs to be updated to support delegation into MXCP
-- Until this integration is complete, security demonstrations will be limited
+- Until this integration is complete, security demonstrations may be limited

 **Impact on Sales:**
-- Do not demo user-specific data filtering or role-based access through SquirroChat
+- Do not demo user-specific data filtering or role-based access through Squirro Chat
-- Focus on data access, performance, and audit capabilities
+- Focus on capabilities such as data access, performance, and audit capabilities
 - Position security features as "roadmap" items pending integration

-**Action Required:** Squirro development team needs to implement authenticated MXCP calls with user context before full security features can be demonstrated.

 ### Demo Environment Available
 A fully functional demo environment is available: